Who can use this feature

 Import a Sketch file

-There are a few ways you can import your designs from Sketch:
+There are a few ways you can import files, including your designs from Sketch:

-- Drag and drop .sketch files into the File Browser
+- Drag and drop files into the file browser →

-- Copy and paste Artboards or layers from Sketch and paste them in Figma →
+- Copy Artboards or layers from Sketch and paste them in Figma →

-- Go to File > New from Sketch File:
+- Select File > New from Sketch file: